is a spin-off series of the Tenchi Muyo!

-- Nice Job Fixing It, Villain: Turns out Ramia's idea of transforming Misao to Misa in the day where her father is coming for a visit just gives the result of Sasami and Misao discovering their magical girl identities.
+- Nice Job Fixing It, Villain: Turns out Ramia's idea of transforming Misao to Misa in the day where her father is coming for a visit just gives the result of Sasami and Misao discovering each other's magical girl identities.

-- Ninja Pirate Zombie Robot: In the TV series, the episode, "East Vs. West", is to put it simply: ninjas vs. cowboys, with Pretty Sammy on the side of the ninjas, and Pixy Misa on the side of the cowboys.
+- Ninja Pirate Zombie Robot: In the TV series the episode, "East Vs. West", is, to put it simply, ninjas vs. cowboys.
+Pretty Sammy is on the side of the ninjas, while Pixy Misa on the side of the cowboys.

 - Not Brainwashed: Pixy Misa.
 Turns out Pixy Misa is a repressed persona

 - No Celebrities Were Harmed: In the second OAV episode, Bif Standard, owner of Standardsoft, is a parody of Microsoft's Bill Gates.